sfeakes/AqualinkD/README.md

 * Changed to serial logger.
 * PDA changes for SWG and Setpoints.
 ## Update in Release 1.3.3 (a,b,c,e,f)
-* Incremental PDA fixes / enhancements.
+* Incremental PDA fixes/enhancements.
-* SWG bug fix
+* SWG bug fix.
 ## Update in Release 1.3.3
 * AqualinkD will now automaticaly find a usable ID if not specifically configured.
-* Support for reading (up to 4) Variable Speed Pump info & assigning per device.
+* Support for reading (up to 4) Variable Speed Pump info and assigning per device.
 (Please see wiki for new config options).
-  * <span style="color:red">*At present only Pentair VSP supported, if you have Jandy VSP (ePump) and are willing to do some testing, please post on forum as I'd like to get this supported as well.*</span>
+  * <span style="color:red">*At present only Pentair VSP is supported, if you have Jandy VSP (ePump) and are willing to do some testing, please post on forum as I'd like to get this supported as well.*</span>
-  * For VSP you need to check config for `read_all_devices = yes` & `read_pentair_packets = yes` and assign RS485 Pump ID to Device ID in configuration.  serial_logger should find ID's for you.
+  * For VSP you will need to check configuration for `read_all_devices = yes` & `read_pentair_packets = yes` and assign RS485 Pump ID to Device ID in configuration.  serial_logger should find ID's for you.
   * WebUI will display Pump RPM only.
-RPM,Watts,GPH information is also available from MQTT & API.
+RPM, Watts and GPH information is also available from MQTT & API.
 ## Update in Release 1.3.2c
 * Miscellaneous bug fixes and buffer overrun (could cause core dump).
 * VSP update & Pantair device support.
 ## Update in Release 1.3.1
 * Changed the way PDA mode will sleep.
-* Added preliminary support for Variable Speed Pumps. (many limitations on support)
+* Added preliminary support for Variable Speed Pumps.
+(Many limitations on support).
-* Added int status to Web API
+* Added int status to Web API.
 ## Update in Release 1.3.0
 * Large update for PDA only control panels (Majority of this is ballle98 work)
 * Can distinguish between AquaPalm and PDA supported control panels.
-* PDA Freeze & Heater setpoints now supported.
+* PDA Freeze & Heater setpoints are now supported.
-* Added PDA Sleep mode so AqualinkD can work inconjunction with a real Jandy PDA.
+* Added PDA Sleep mode so AqualinkD can work in conjunction with a real Jandy PDA.
 * Speeded up many PDA functions.
 * Fixed many PDA bugs.
 * Non PDA specific updates :-
-* Can get button labels from control panel (not in PDA mode)
+* Can get button labels from control panel (not in PDA mode).
 * RS485 Logging so users can submit information on Variable Speed Pumps & other devices for future support.
 * Force SWG status on startup, rather than wait for pump to turn on.
 * General bug fixes and improved code in many areas.
 ## Update in Release 1.2.6f
 * Solution to overcome bug in Mosquitto 1.6.
 * Fixed Salt Water Generator when % was set to 0.
 * Added support for different SWG % for pool & spa.
-(SWG reports and sets the mode that's currently active)
+(SWG reports and sets the mode that is currently active).
 * Increased speed of SWG messages.
-* Few other bug fixes (Thanks to ballle98)
+* Few other bug fixes (Thanks to ballle98).
 ## Update in Release 1.2.6e (This is a quick update, please only use if you need one of the items below.)
 * Unstable update.
 ## Update in Release 1.2.6c
-* Fix some merge issues
+* Fixed some merge issues.
 * Added MQTT topic for delayed start on buttons.
-* Removed MQTT flash option for delayed start (never worked well anyway)
+* Removed MQTT flash option for delayed start (never worked well anyway).
 ## Update in Release 1.2.6b
-* Added MQTT topic for full SWG status (MQTT section in see wiki)
+* Added MQTT topic for full SWG status (MQTT section in see wiki).
-* Config option to turn on/of listening to extended device information.
+* Configured option to turn on/off listening to extended device information.
-* Added service mode topic to MQTT   (Thanks to tcm0116)
+* Added service mode topic to MQTT   (Thanks to tcm0116).
-* Added report zero pool temp  (Thanks to tcm0116)
+* Added report zero pool temp  (Thanks to tcm0116).
 ## Update in Release 1.2.6a
-* more PDA fixes (Thanks to ballle98)
+* More PDA fixes (Thanks to ballle98).
-* Fix in MQTT requests to change temp when  temp units are unkown.
+* Fix in MQTT requests to change temperature when temperature units are unkown.
 ## Update in Release 1.2.6
-* fix for PDA with SPA messages.
-(Thanks to ballle98)
+* Fix for PDA with SPA messages.
+(Thanks to ballle98).
-* Added report 0 for pool temp when not available.
-(Thanks to tcm0116)
+* Added report 0 for pool temperature when not available.
+(Thanks to tcm0116).
 ## Update in Release 1.2.5a
-* fix bug for MQTT freeze protect.
+* Fix bug for MQTT freeze protect.
 ## Update in Release 1.2.4
 * Small fix for Freeze Protect.
 ## Update in Release 1.2.3
 * Fix for setpoints on "Pool Only" configurations.
 ## Update in Release 1.2.2
-* Support for Spa OR Pool OLNY mode with setpoints, (previous setpoints expected Spa & Pool mode)
+* Support for Spa OR Pool ONLY mode with setpoints; (previous setpoints expected Spa & Pool mode)
-* Added support for MQTT Last Will Message
+* Added support for MQTT Last Will Message.
-* Fix spelling errors will effect your conficuration, and the install.sh script will not overwrite.
+* NOTE: Fixed spelling errors will effect your configuration and the install.sh script will not overwrite.
-    * Please compare /var/www/aqualinkd/config.js to the new one, you will need to manualy edit or overide
+    * Please compare /var/www/aqualinkd/config.js to the new one, you will need to manually edit or overide.
-    * MQTT spelling for enabled is now accurate, so anything using the /enabled message will nee to be changed
+    * MQTT spelling for "enabled" is now accurate, so anything using the /enabled message will need to be changed.
-    * homekit will need to be changed.
+    * Homekit will also need to be changed.
 Please see the new homekit2mqtt.json or modify your existing one.
 ## Updates in Release 1.2
 * PDA support in BETA.
-(Please see WiKi for details)
+(Please see WiKi for details).
-* Fixed bug in posting Heater Emables topics to MQTT. (order was reversed)
+* Fixed bug in posting Heater enables topics to MQTT. (order was reversed).
-* Serial read change. (detect escaped DTX in packet, 1 in 10000 chance or happening)
+* Serial read change.
+(Detect escaped DTX in packet, 1 in 10000 chance of happening).
 ## Updates in Release 1.1
 * Changed the way AqualinkD reads USB, fixes the checksum & serial read too small errors that happened on some RS485 networks.
-* Figex bug in SWG would read "high voltage" and not "check cell"
+* Figex bug in SWG would read "high voltage" and not "check cell".
 ## Updates in release 1.0e
-* Web UI out of Beta
+* Web UI out of Beta.
-* MQTT fix setpoints
+* MQTT fix setpoints.
 * Simulator is now more stable.
-* updates to serial logger
+* Updates to serial logger.
-* UI updates
+* UI updates.
-* bug fix in MQTT_flash (still not prefect fix)
+* Bug fix in MQTT_flash (still not perfect).
 ## Updates in Release 1.0c
-* New Simple interface.
+* New Simpler interface.
 * Start of a RS8 Simulator :-
-    * So you can program the AqualinkRS form a web interface and not control panel.
+    * You can now program the AqualinkRS from a web interface and not just the control panel.
-    * Please make sure all other browsers & tabs are not using AqualinkD. it doesn't support multiple devices when in simulator mode.
+    * Please make sure all other browsers and tabs are not using AqualinkD as it does not support multiple devices when in simulator mode.
 * Fixed a few bugs.
 * -- Release 1.0b --
-* NEW WEB UI !!!!!!!!!!!!!  (in beta)
+* NEW WEB UI !!!!!!!!!!!!!  (in beta).
-* Flash buttons on/off in homekit for enabeling / disabeling / cooldown period as they do on control panel
+* Flash buttons on/off in homekit for enabeling/disabling/cooldown period as they do on the control panel.
 * Full SWG support (setting %, not just reporting current state).
-Also reports Salt Cell status such as (no flow, low salt, high curent, clean cell, low voltage, water temp low, check PCB)
+Also reports Salt Cell status such as (no flow, low salt, high curent, clean cell, low voltage, water temp low, check PCB).
-* Update to thermostats, colors are now correct in homekit, green=enabeled, orange=heating, blue=cooling (SWG only)
+* Update to thermostats, colors are now correct in homekit, green=enabeled, orange=heating, blue=cooling (SWG only).
 * Light show program mode should now support most vendors lights.
-* config changes for (spa temp as pool temp / light program mode options / enable homekit button flash)
+* Configuration changes for: Spa temp as pool temp/light program mode options/enable homekit button flash.
-* updated to serial_logger.
+* Updated to serial_logger.
-* freeze protect, heater temperature & SWG set-points have been added to support for standard HTTP requests (MQTT & WS always had support)
+* Freeze protect, heater temperature and SWG set-points have been added to support for standard HTTP requests (MQTT & WS always had support).

 # Please see Wiki for install instructions
 https://github.com/sfeakes/AqualinkD/wiki